ptr727/PlexCleaner/README.md

   - See [HandBrake](https://handbrake.fr/docs/en/latest/technical/video-qsv.html) documentation.
   - `HandBrakeOptions:Video`: `qsv_h264`

-Note that HandBrake is predominantly used for video deinterlacing, or in rare cases where encoding with FFmpeg fails.
+Note that HandBrake is predominantly used for video deinterlacing and as backup where encoding with FFmpeg fails.
-As such the default `HandBrakeOptions:Audio` configuration is set to `copy --audio-fallback ac3` that will copy all supported audio tracks as is, and only encode to `ac3` if the audio codec is not natively supported.
+The default `HandBrakeOptions:Audio` configuration is set to `copy --audio-fallback ac3` that will copy all supported audio tracks as is, and only encode to `ac3` if the audio codec is not natively supported.

 ## Usage

-Use the `--help` commandline option to get a list of commands and options.
+Use the `PlexCleaner --help` commandline option to get a list of commands and options.
 One of the commands must be specified, and some commands have additional required options.
 To get more help for a specific command run `PlexCleaner <command> --help`.